Participation (All events)

 1 Each participant must sign the disclaimer before participating in the event.( Parents or legal guardians should sign for junior entrants)

-2 By participating in the Admiral Swansea Bay 10k events you acknowledge and agree that personal information (including medical information entered against your race number or collected by event medical staff during or after the event) can be stored and used by the council in connection with the organisation, promotion and administration of the event and for the compilation of statistical information.
+2 By participating in the Adrenalin Shock 5k & 10k events you acknowledge and agree that personal information (including medical information entered against your race number or collected by event medical staff during or after the event) can be stored and used by the Adrenalin in connection with the organisation, promotion and administration of the event and for the compilation of statistical information.

 3 By taking part, all participants confirm that their names and television and/or video footage or photographs taken during their participation may be used to publicise the Adrnalin Shock OCR events or Adrenalin Shock Ltd events.